nano871022/ur-admin-backend/README.md

 # ur_admin-backend
 backend project to work with ur-admin-site that is frontend

+create hardling from folder with credentials files to /project/code/resources/credentials, this help us with security and dont upload this files in this project
+> ln <folder-credentilas/<firebase-credential>.json credentials.json

 # Go lang

 comands to connect go with firebase Sept 2024